simonesilvestroni/ssil-website/_pages/about.md

 excerpt: 'In the early 1990s, I started a side job in the publishing industry while graduating as a professional musician.
 A decade later I learned web design, fascinated by code as a digital evolution of my past experience with the printed page.'
 permalink: '/about/'
 ---
 As a web designer, in line with my origins, I still <em>strive for minimalism</em>.
 With a vast experience in front-end development and some back-end, UI design and custom WordPress systems, my main focus is on accessibility and sustainability through a relentless stack optimization.
+My current main development tool is Jekyll with its Liquid template language, while I design using Sketch and/or Figma.

 I also have a parallel career in audio as a professional musician, producer and game sound designer that I carry out under the moniker _Minutes to Midnight_.